openforis/sepal-doc/docs/source/cookbook/area_estimation.rst

 -   Characterize the quality of land cover map products derived from Landsat time series.
 -   Derive independent plot-based estimates of change, including viewing change over time and estimating rates of change.
 -   Validate change maps.
--   Explore the value of Landsat time series for understanding and visualizing change on the earth’s surface.
+-   Explore the value of Landsat time series for understanding and visualizing change on the earth's surface.

 TimeSync is a tool that researchers and managers can use to validate remotely sensed change data products and generate independent estimates of change and disturbance rates from remotely sensed imagery.
 TimeSync requires basic visual interpretation skills, such as aerial photo interpretation and Landsat satellite image interpretation.”

-From TimeSync’s Introduction materials, here is an example output:
+From TimeSync's Introduction materials, here is an example output:

 .. figure:: ../img/cookbook/area_estimation/TimeSync_example.png
    :alt: An example from TimeSync.